ricklupton/floweaver/README.rst

 code and documentation.
 To get started see `CONTRIBUTING.md <CONTRIBUTING.md>`_.

 We have a `detailed Roadmap <https://github.com/ricklupton/floweaver/projects/2>`_ showing what we are working on up to May 2018; beyond that there is the `longer-term Roadmap <https://github.com/ricklupton/floweaver/projects/1>`_.
+We also have `good first issues grouped by type of contribution <https://github.com/ricklupton/floweaver/projects/3>`_.

 How does it work?
 -----------------